JackWarshaw/Jacks-Personal-Work/index.md

 <h3> Description : </h3>

-Flocking Hell, awarded **Best Non-Digital Game** at the NYU Global Game Jam 2022, is a dueling style game in which you build up two flocks of bird spread over two boards, moving through Hell to build each other's strength as you hunt your opponent.
+Flocking Hell, awarded **Best Non-Digital Game** at the NYU Global Game Jam 2022, is a dueling board game in which you and a rival build up  flocks of bird spread over two boards, moving them through Hell to send them boons and ailments.

-<h3> The Team : </h3>
+<h3> The Team : </h3> Titus Pahn, KFPlumePal

-<h3> My Role : </h3>
+<h3> My Role : </h3> Game Design, Narrative Design, Writing

+<h3> Status : </h3> In Development

 <h3> Find More : </h3>

- My primary focus was on the game design (mechanics) and narrative design.
 You can find out more information as we continue the game's development on the game's itch.io page [here](https://heliosraapollo.itch.io/flocking-hell?secret=Fl0fKisAXHtmMLYlcXu6GBHopY).

  ---

-<h3>"Hey Aida!"
-Pitch Deck</h3>
+<h3>Hey Aida!</h3>

 <img src="./docs/assets/images/Hey_Aida_Presentation_Slide.png">

+<h3> Description : </h3> Created during my time with The Gotham Film and Media Institue, "Hey Aida!" is an animated series about a dysfunctional virtual assistant.
+Currently there is a full length presentation and pitch deck for the series, and the pilot is in development.

-<h3> Description : </h3>
+<h3> My Role : </h3> Writer, Creator

-<h3> My Role : </h3>
+<h3> Status : </h3> In Development

 <h3> Find More : </h3>

-Created during my time with The Gotham Film and Media Institue, the "Hey Aida!" pitch deck focuses on the premise and broad story strokes for a proposed animated series of the same name.
-This was accompanied by a full length presentation to top industry professionals in entertainment, and can be found in full [here]( https://www.canva.com/design/DAElXVUasew/i11icLHf3PQJlpQBXQd-3Q/view?utm_content=DAElXVUasew&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink).
+The pitch deck for "Hey Aida!" can be found in [here]( https://www.canva.com/design/DAElXVUasew/i11icLHf3PQJlpQBXQd-3Q/view?utm_content=DAElXVUasew&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)